FrightenedFox/r-lab-project/README.md

 ### R packages

-To install all required packages please open `R Console` in the JupyterLab tab and execute the following piece of code:
+To install all required packages, please open `R Console` in the JupyterLab tab and execute the following piece of code:

 ```R
 install.packages("stringi")